NCAS-CMS/cfdm/docs/source/tutorial.rst

    90

-The field construct also has a `~Field.get_data` method as an alternative means of retrieving the data instance, that allows for a default to be returned if no data have been set; as well as a `~Field.del_data` method for removing the data.
+The field construct also has a `~Field.get_data` method as an alternative means of retrieving the data instance, which allows for a default to be returned if no data have been set; as well as a `~Field.del_data` method for removing the data.

-TODO: Data.astype

 All of the methods and attributes related to the data are listed :ref:`here <Field-Data>`.